 Can it really be that simple?
 Absolutely!

-I wrote a book called ‘The Flash Book,’and in it, I tell folks to turn off TTL and start loving their flash.
+I did something to help all those folks I wrote a book called ‘The Flash Book,’and in it, I tell folks to turn off TTL and start loving their flash.
 Of course, there’s way more in the book than just that (or it would be a 1-page book), but it’s a really great start because I teach a system that I know works from the hundreds of folks who’ve told me that now they finally love their flash.

 There are more reasons why folks hate their flash, and I’ll cover some more here maybe next week, but this weekend, dust off your flash; turn off TTL, switch to Manual Mode, and start down the path of finally falling in love with your flash.
 It can change everything.

 Here are the winners of my Flash Book give away: Congrats to:

 Teri Yearkey, Macomb Township, MI Jose Mario Monia Sanchez, Spain Gary Phillip, England

 Still waiting to hear from the other two winners, but we’ll find ’em. :)